2026 Annual Conference

 Susan Collins is Associate Professor of Political Science at the University of Notre Dame.
 Her teaching and research interests range the history of political thought.
 Her main expertise is in classical political philosophy.
 She is the translator with Robert Bartlett of Aristotle’s Nicomachean Ethics (University of Chicago, 2011), author of Aristotle and the Rediscovery of Citizenship (Cambridge 2006), co-author and translator of Empire and the Ends of Politics: Plato’s “Menexenus” and Pericles’ Funeral Oration (Focus 1999), and co-editor of Action and Contemplation: Studies in the Moral and Political Thought of Aristotle (SUNY 1999).
 Most recently, she has completed a book-length study of the Spartan regime in classical political philosophy and its relevance for debates about political order today, a project that was awarded fellowships by the Earhart Foundation, National Endowment for the Humanities, and the Carl Friedrich von Siemens Foundation in Munich.

-Book your Hotel Room
+Book your Discounted Hotel Room by Feb.15

 Conference Theme